$S_8$ from peculiar velocities: agreement with Planck for Tully--Fisher and supernovae, tension for the fundamental plane: Peculiar velocity samples

 The \ac{FP} relation provides a distance indicator for early-type galaxies, linking their effective radius, velocity dispersion, and mean surface brightness~\citep{Djorgovski_1987,Dressler_1987}.
 In logarithmic form, the \ac{FP} is expressed as

 where $R_e$ is the effective radius in physical units, $\sigma_0$ the central velocity dispersion (aperture corrected;~\citealt{Jorgensen_1995}), and $I_e$ the mean surface brightness within $R_e$.
-The three \ac{FP} coefficients are $\aFP,\,\bFP$ and $\cFP$.
+The three \ac{FP} coefficients are $\aFP,\,\bFP$, and $\cFP$.
 The right-hand side of~\cref{eq:FP_relation} contains only distance-independent observables, while

 with $\theta_{\rm eff}$ the observed angular size and $d_A$ the angular-diameter distance.
 This relation therefore enables redshift-independent distance measurements.
 We shall infer the three \ac{FP} parameters, along with the \ac{FP} intrinsic scatter in $\log \theta_{\rm eff}$.
-We employ two \ac{FP} samples: the \ac{SDSS} \ac{FP} catalogue by~\cite{Howlett_2022} and the 6dF \ac{FP} catalogue by~\cite{Campbell_2014}.
+We employ two \ac{FP} samples: the \ac{SDSS} \ac{FP} catalogue by~\citet{Howlett_2022} and the 6dF \ac{FP} catalogue by~\citet{Campbell_2014}.

 The \ac{SDSS} \ac{FP} catalogue contains \num{34059} early-type galaxies selected from \ac{SDSS} DR14~\citep{Abolfathi_2018}, making it the largest \ac{FP} sample to date.
 Galaxies are selected to be red, quiescent, dispersion-supported systems, and the final sample has a mean fractional distance error of 23 per cent.
-For consistency with~\citetalias{Carrick_2015} and our other samples, we restrict the catalogue to $\zCMB < 0.05$, yielding \num{7447} galaxies.
-The 6dF \ac{FP} catalogue contains nearly \num{11000} early-type galaxies across the southern sky.
-Similarly, galaxies are selected from the brightest ellipticals, lenticulars, and early-type spiral bulges.
-For consistency with~\citetalias{Carrick_2015} and our other samples, we also restrict the catalogue to $\zCMB < 0.05$, yielding \num{8722} galaxies.
+The 6dF \ac{FP} catalogue contains nearly \num{11000} early-type galaxies across the southern sky, drawn from the brightest ellipticals, lenticulars, and early-type spiral bulges.
+For consistency with~\citetalias{Carrick_2015} and our other samples, we restrict both catalogues to $\zCMB < 0.05$, yielding \num{7447} \ac{SDSS} and \num{8722} 6dF galaxies.